Model Edit API

 The external program "Model Edit API.exe" performs the following steps: (Please note that for the 64-bit version of AIMMS, the executable is named "Model Edit API64.exe".)

-- It starts up an AIMMS project (empty AIMMS project.aimms).
+- It starts up an AIMMS project (named 'Empty AIMMS project').

-- It builds a transport model in this AIMMS project, i.e. it creates
+- It builds a transport model using this AIMMS project, i.e. it creates

-- a procedure that initializes the data, solves the model, and writes the data (including the solution) to a file.
+- a procedure (named 'Solve_Transport') that initializes the data, solves the model, and writes the data (including the solution) to a file.

 The source of the external program "Model Edit API.exe" is displayed on the Source tab on the demo page and it is contained in the Source directory that comes with this example.